cube-drone/rt0/players-guide/src/player/generated/fool.md

 ## Description

-Lucky, reckless, unreliable, and full of surprises, The Fool is a bit of a wildcard, a bit of a class clown, but when the chips are down, they're definitely... something.
+Lucky, reckless, unreliable, and full of surprises, The Fool is a wildcard, a class clown, they don't take anything seriously.
+When luck is on their side - and it is, more often than not - they're unstoppable, but when it's not, they're a disaster waiting to happen.

 * The Fool can treat The Fool card as a true wildcard: any card they choose, in any situation.
 * The Fool gains the Lucky ability.